cathrinebruvold/Power-Apps-Custom-Pages/Custom Page Development/1-CreateCustomPage.md

 ## Overview

 **🎯 Goal:**
-- Build Custom Pages to be used as a full page, side pane and dialog in a Model-Driven App
+- Build custom pages to be used as a full page, side pane and dialog in a Model-Driven App
 - Connect to relevant datasources
 - Fetch record details using the Param() function and connecting to the record context
 - Develop responsive apps